Unjustified Revulsion Towards Investing In Chinese Companies

 Third, despite a Morgan Stanley/Alphawise survey of Chinese consumers reflecting a significant shrinking in luxury product spending, Hermès' experience in its second-largest Guangzhou flagship suggested otherwise.

 I would let the headline do most of the talking.
-The single-day tally of $2.7 million sales is believed to be the highest for a single boutique in China, a clear indication of pent up demand.
+The single-day tally of $2.7 million in sales is believed to be the highest for a single boutique in China, a clear indication of pent up demand.

 Source: WWD.com